Kunashir

-Kunashir Island (Кунаши́р; 国後島; クナシㇼ), possibly meaning Black Island or Grass Island in Ainu, is the southernmost island of the Kuril Islands archipelago.
+Kunashir Island (Кунаши́р; 国後島; クナシㇼ), possibly meaning Black Island or Grass Island in Ainu, is the southernmost island of the Kuril Islands.
 The island has been under Russian administration since the end of World War II, when Soviet forces took possession of the Kurils.
 It is claimed by Japan (see Kuril Islands dispute).

 Geography

-Kunashir lies between the straits of Kunashir Island, Catherine, Izmena, and South Kuril.
+Kunashir is separated by the Catherine Strait (Kunashiri Suido) from the island of Iturup, which is located 22 km northeast; Kunashir Strait (upper Nemuro Kaikyo) separates Kunashir from Shiretoko Peninsula (Hokkaido Island), located 25 km to the west; Izmena Strait (Notsuke Suido or lower Nemuro Kaikyo) separates Kunashir from Notsuke Peninsula (Hokkaido Island), located 16 km to the southwest; and the South Kuril Strait (Yuzhno-Kurilski Proliv, Minami Chishima Kaikyo) separates Kunashir from Shikotan and the Habomai Islands, 50 km to the east.
 Kunashir Island is visible from the nearby Japanese island of Hokkaido, from which it is separated by the Nemuro Strait.